marklekina/nuggets/DESIGN.md

     handlePlay
     	takes in a message
 		ensure max number of players has not been reached tells us there is a client we have to give the correct letter assigned name to initialize modules to begin game play

     handleSpectator
 		takes in a message
 		tells us there is a spectator
 		ensure there isn't already a spectator
 		if there is, kick them out and let this person spectate initialize modules to begin game spectating

     handleKey
 		takes in a message
 		tells us there is a spectator
 		ensure the key was one of the ones we watch for handle that keys by calling a helper function

 		*for all possible keys, see the requirments specs

     sendGrid
- 	put together a message that includes nrows and ncols
-	make sure that the section of the grid being sent considers where the client is send the grid the client
+	 	put together a message that includes nrows and ncols make sure that the section of the grid being sent considers where the client is send the grid the client

     sendGold
 		put together a message that includes # nuggets, purse count, remaining gold check if has been updated, if so send to clients

     sendDisplay
-	retrieve the text version of the map put it into a \nstring
+		retrieve the text version of the map put it into a string
 		sent to client(s)

-### Major data structures
-	use the provided client/server communicators